 Printable Recipe Card is below.

 Type: KETO, Low-Carb, Gluten-Free

-You don’t have to go without bread for the rest of your life any longer.
+You no longer have to go without bread for the rest of your life.

 Over the years, we’ve made many recipes with fathead dough except for keto fathead bread.